EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/BandOfTheGriffin/Gwyn.md

 >
 > ### Actions
 > ***Bite.*** *Melee Weapon Attack:* +4 to hit, reach 5ft., one target. *Hit* 7 (2d4 + 2) piercing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone
 >
+> ***Howl.*** The wolf can perform a intimidating howl.
+Beasts within 120 feet of the howling wolf must succeed on a DC 11 Wisdom saving throw or be frightened.
+>